zholos/qml-legacy/README.txt

 an interface to a number of useful mathematical functions from the FDLIBM, Cephes and LAPACK libraries.

-This is the first release of the Q Math Library, version 0.1.2.
-Only Windows and 32-bit Linux are currently supported.
+This is version 0.1.3 of the Q Math Library.
+Only Windows, 32-bit Linux and 32-bit Darwin are currently supported.

 2. Licensing